The Things In The Void

 Gods and Daemons

 The Moon of Endings is an Occultarum of spherical shape and several miles apart in diameter, though they shrink by half when they turn themselves inside out.
 One side is covered in obsidian-like rock, while the other is a singular, fractal maw.
 The Moon of Endings can swallow itself and turn inside out, taking the shape of an eye with tentacles.The corpus of the Occultarum is only half-real, warping and twisting as they move.
-Past the Shroud, they are invisible to human eyes but their lurking presence have not gone completely unnoticed.
+Past the Shroud, they are invisible to human eyes but their lurking presence has not gone completely unnoticed.
 Dream-visions and nightmare-quests are not exactly intentional projections by the Occultarum but a consequence of their presence.
 The most cunning among them have turned dreamers into cultists, but most see humanity as insects...
 And meals.
-The mind of the Occultarum do not work as those of humans.
+The mind of the Occultarum does not work like those of humans.
 Each body has a multitude within it that the creature can fracture and split as the situation demand.
-A single Occultarum is able to puppeteer a multitude of sub-divisions of itself.
+A single Occultarum can puppeteer a multitude of sub-divisions of itself.
 Each shard split apart have their own mind and personality, inevitably consumed back into the whole.

 Humanity's piercing of the Shroud have opened the Occultarum to a new sort of hunger: human emotions and souls provide such a colorful banquet compared to the bleak celestial cadavers of the Void.
 They haunt the Void near the mortal world and feed on anything that slips through the crack.
 And the cracks grow wider and wider.
 No longer do human souls go to where they once departed, but are consumed as soon as they leave their dying flesh.

 It was when humanity first mastered magic that the Occultarum were drawn to the world of mortals and began to lurk among them like parasitic phantoms.
 As the Great War drags on and with magic's use reaching an industrial scale, the shroud weakens.
 The nightmares grow wilder and more maddening.
 The Occultarum begin to find ways to manifest in the world and their presence grow too strong for mankind to ignore.
-Humanity's fate hang in balance; religious frenzy threatens the fabric of society with their unshrouding, while others will seek to turn the Occultarum against their foes in the great war.
+Humanity's fate hangs in balance; religious frenzy threatens the fabric of society with their unshrouding, while others will seek to turn the Occultarum against their foes in the great war.
 Occultarum hunger and more are tempted towards the growing rift.

 The Occultarum do not work together, but act more like a pack of starving beasts all scavenging the same corpse.
 Meetings between them end with either a cannibalistic feast or wounded retreat.The cataclysmic release of energy from such battles cause earthquakes, storms or other disasters in the world of mortals.
 Until now.
 The unprecedented feast that humanity has lain out before them have seen some of the Occultarum..
 Change.
 For the first time since, Occultarum have joined together in a Covenant and become like wolves.
 They have realized that should humanity's light flicker and wink out, the feast will end.
 This seem more possible then ever as the Great War drags on.
 What was a luring light in an ocean of darkness has become a bonfire as humanity draws ever-more magic into the world.
 Occultarum from far into the void are drawn to the light with hunger.
 Dreamers wake screaming as more and more press against the shroud with jagged claws and ravenous maws.